atroxaper/p6-LogP6/README.md

 with `/` symbol then the matcher is interpreted as regex; in other case it is a literal;
 - `"grooves": [<writer1-name>, <filter1-name>, <writer2-name>, <filter2-name>, ... ]` -
-grooves, name list of writers and filters;
+grooves, list of writers' and filters' names;
-- defaults - the same fields with the same possible values as described in [Defaults configuration file](#defaults-configuration-file) excepts `default-wrapper` - you can use just `wrapper` field name.
+- defaults - the same fields with the same possible values as described in [Defaults configuration file](#defaults-configuration-file) excepts `default-wrapper` - you need to use `wrapper` field name.

 Example: